jeffclough/handy-legacy/pylib/RE.md

 Escape all non-alphanumeric characters in pattern.

 ### extend(name, pattern, expand=False)
-Register an extension RE pattern that can be referenced with the `(?E<name>)` extension construct.
+Register an extension regexp pattern that can be referenced with the `(?E<name>)` extension construct.
 You can call RE.extend() like this:

 ```
 RE.extend('id',r'[-_0-9A-Za-z]+')
 ```

-This registers an RE extension named id with a value of `r'[-_0-9A-Za-z]+'`.
-This means that rather than using `r'[-_0-9A-Za-z]+'` in every RE where you need to match a username, you can use `r'(?E<id>)'` or `r'(?E<user=id>)'` instead.
+This registers a regexp extension named "id" with a regexp value of `r'[-_0-9A-Za-z]+'`.
+This means that rather than using `r'[-_0-9A-Za-z]+'` in every regexp where you need to match a username, you can use `r'(?E<id>)'` or maybe `r'(?E<user=id>)'` instead.
 The first form is simply expanded to

 ```
 r'([-_0-9A-Za-z]+)'
 ```

-Notice that parentheses are used so this becomes an RE group.
-If you use the `r'(?E<user=id>)'` form of the id RE extension, it is expanded to
+Notice that parentheses are used so this becomes a regexp group.
+If you use the `r'(?E<user=id>)'` form of the id regexp extension, it is expanded to

 ```
 r'(?P<user>[-_0-9A-Za-z]+)'
 ```

-In addition to being a parenthesized RE group, this is a *named* group that can be retrived by the match object's groupdict() method.
+In addition to being a parenthesized regexp group, this is a *named* group that can be retrived by the match object's groupdict() method.

 Normally, the pattern parameter is stored directly in this module's extension registry (browse through `RE._extensions` to see what this looks like).
-If the `expand` parameter is True, any RE extensions in the pattern are expanded before being added to the registry.
+If the `expand` parameter is True, any regexp extensions in the pattern are expanded before being added to the registry.
 So for example,

 ```
 RE.extend('cred',r'^\s*cred\s*=\s*(?E<id>):(.*)$')